 Use your own judgment.
 Bananas are a dense, low acid food, which opens up the risk of botulism.
 Certainly, there is no way to process them safely in a boiling water bath.
 As a note, Exile and I had slightly different experiences with canning bananas.
+So let’s turn it over to Exile and find out his views on the question a lot of you are asking – Can I can bananas?

 I recently decided to try pressure canning banana.